 We re-visited the issue of water column N distributions to see if we could find distinctive seasonal patterns related to estuarine type, location within an estuary and climate variability (i.e., wet, dry, average inflow conditions).
-We obtained NH4, NO2, NO3, and PO4 concentration data from 40 USA estuarine systems.
-Several locations (e.g., tidal freshwater, oligohaline, mesohaline, polyhaline) were selected in some systems and in a dozen cases we also obtained concentration data during dry, average and wet years (Frank et al. 2005).
+We obtained ammonium (referred to hereafter as NH4), nitrite (NO2), nitrate (NO3), and phosphate (PO4) concentration data from 44 USA estuarine systems.
+Several locations (e.g., tidal freshwater, oligohaline, mesohaline, polyhaline) were selected in some systems and in a dozen cases we also obtained concentration data during dry, average and wet years (Frank et al., 2007).

-Annual NO2+NO3 concentrations in surface waters of 44 estuarine sites ranged from 0.05 to 150 uM (Fig. 1).
+Annual $NO_2 + NO_3$ concentrations in surface waters of 44 estuarine sites ranged from 0.05 to 150 μM (Fig. 18.1).
 Highest concentrations tended to occur in river dominated estuaries and lowest in dry and sub-tropical systems.
 As expected, concentrations were highest in tidal freshwater or oligohaline locations and decreased seaward.
-Despite the fact that all data in Figure 1 were collected during average inflow years the range in concentrations was large.
+Despite the fact that all data in Fig. 18.1 were collected during average inflow years the range in concentrations was large.
 This is likely a reflection of the multiple factors, including N input rates, water residence times, and biological uptake, which influence concentrations.
-In a smaller set of estuaries, $NO_2 +$ NO3 concentrations were available for dry, average and wet years (Fig. 2).
-In Chesapeake Bay there were large differences in concentration
+In a smaller set of estuaries, $NO_2 + NO_3$ concentrations were available for dry, average and wet years (Fig. 18.2).
+In Chesapeake Bay there were large differences in concentration between dry and wet years in the polyhaline and mesohaline sites; NO2 + NO3 was always high in the oligonaline zone because of proximity to the riverine N-source and limited uptake by phytoplanlton in this turbid portion of the system.
+Systems as different from Chesapeake Bay as Florida and Tomales Bays exhibited similiar but muted patterns.
+Differences between wet and dry year $NO_2 + NO_3$ concentration were very small or reversed in four of these systems indicating that generalities, even concerning such a common compound as $NO_2 + NO_3$, are hard to find.